alemontejolp/academic-network/README.md

 ### Demo

-Here is a **docker compose** file ready for you to try the application quickly.
+Here is a **docker compose** file almost ready for you to try the application quickly.
 Copy and paste it in a `docker-compose.yml` file and start the system with `docker compose up`.
+Just fill the three variables related to [Cloudinary](https://cloudinary.com/).

 To sign up, use email with domain of `gmail.com`.